arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 *****
 <h4> What SQL is **NOT** good for: </h4>

-* fine tuned statistical, linguistic, or data visualization needs
+* Fine tuned statistical, linguistic, or data visualization needs
 *****
 --{{2}}--
 However, it's not great for fine-tuned statistical, linguistic, or data visualization purposes.
 SQL is therefore a tool that is often partnered with other tools like R or Python, which are better suited for work like statistical analysis.